OpenFAST/r-test/README.md

 These results were generated on a MacBook Pro running on macOS Sierra 10.12.4.
 The OpenFAST binary was compiled with gfortran installed through Homebrew's gcc package at gcc version 7.2.0 (Homebrew GCC 7.2.0).

 #### linux-intel
 These results were generated on [NREL's Peregrine HPC cluster](https://hpc.nrel.gov/users/systems/peregrine) running on Red Hat Enterprise Linux Server release 6.3 (Santiago).
-The OpenFAST binary was compiled with Intel's ifort compiler version 16.0.2.
+The OpenFAST binary was compiled with Intel's ifort compiler version 17.0.2 and MKL 17.0.2 on Peregrine's [Haswell compute nodes](https://hpc.nrel.gov/users/systems/peregrine).

 #### windows-intel
 These results were generated on a Dell Latitude E7440 running Windows 7 Enterprise SP 1.
 The OpenFAST binary was compiled with Intel's Visual Fortran 17 update 4.